armbian/build/documentation/user-faq.md

 # How to troubleshoot?

-If you mess up the system you can try to get into system this way - you have to get to u-boot command prompt, using either a serial adapter or monitor and usb keyboard.
+If you broke the system you can try to get in this way.
+You have to get to u-boot command prompt, using either a serial adapter or monitor and usb keyboard.

-After switching power on or rebooting, when u-boot loads up, press some keys on the keyboard (or send some key presses via terminal) to abort default boot sequence and get to the command prompt:
+After switching power on or rebooting, when u-boot loads up, press some key on the keyboard (or send some key presses via terminal) to abort default boot sequence and get to the command prompt:

 	U-Boot SPL 2015.07-dirty (Oct 01 2015 - 15:05:21)
 	...